Checklist diagram showing 10 common intermittent fasting mistakes with visual indicators for each pitfall to avoid

 Mistake 10: Quitting After the First Hard Day

-For a comprehensive starting guide, read our beginner's guide to intermittent fasting.
+For a detailed starting guide, read our beginner's guide to intermittent fasting.
 For realistic expectations on results, see our breakdown of how intermittent fasting works for weight loss.
-Track your schedule consistently with our IF calculator — consistency in timing is the one factor that separates people who see results from those who don't.
+Track your schedule consistently with our IF calculator, consistency in timing is the one factor that separates people who see results from those who don't.